4 Sure Signs It’s Time to Look for a New Insurance Broker

-Knowing how to select a commercial broker is helpful, and we will dive into that in a separate post.
+Knowing how to select a commercial insurance broker is helpful, and we will dive into that in a separate post.
 But what if you already have a broker and are less than satisfied?
 Here are four sure signs that it’s time to look for a new one:

-1. Slow or no response to requests: If you need to contact your broker multiple times to receive answers to simple questions or certificate requests, it’s time to move on.
+1. Slow or no response to requests: If you need to contact your insurance broker multiple times to receive answers to simple questions or certificate requests, it’s time to move on.
 Fast and professional service is an expectation of all insurance professionals.
 You shouldn’t have to chase down endorsements or certificates.

 2. Unclear renewal process: The renewal is critical.
 It’s the time when your business is examined for any changes in exposures.
-It is also when your broker/agent should be presenting your needs to various carriers.
-There is never a reason for your broker/agent not to meet with you at least twice a year: once to review any changes in operations prior to your renewal and then again to present the renewal offer to you as they explain any changes from previous coverage.
+It is also when your insurance broker/agent should be presenting your needs to various carriers.
+There is never a reason for your insurance broker/agent not to meet with you at least twice a year: once to review any changes in operations prior to your renewal and then again to present the renewal offer to you as they explain any changes from previous coverage.

-3. Too few quote options: Every year, your agent should give you several quote and coverage options.
+3. Too few quote options: Every year, your insurance agent should give you several quote and coverage options.
 Often, the various quotes will appear very similar.
 Make certain that even the smallest details are fully explained to you, as a single sentence can determine whether a claim is covered or not.
-If your broker can’t offer you quote options on limits and deductibles, it may be time to shop around.
+If your insurance broker can’t offer you quote options on limits and deductibles, it may be time to shop around.

-4. Lack of insurance expertise: If your agent doesn’t understand your specific business operations and how the coverage protects you from risks/how to manage them, it is time to move on.
+4. Lack of insurance expertise: If your insurance agent doesn’t understand your specific business operations and how the coverage protects you from risks/how to manage them, it is time to move on.

 Your insurance broker/agent is the key to making sure you have the right commercial insurance policy.
 If they don’t do their job, it puts your entire business at risk.